Decisions and Risk Outcomes

 Operational context

 Decisioning should be treated as part of a broader control framework.
-Institutions usually pair WatchTower’s risk outputs with internal policy, customer context, fraud and compliance review standards, and analyst escalation workflows.
+Institutions usually pair WatchTower’s risk outputs with internal policy, customer context, fraud and compliance review standards, analyst escalation workflows, and identity-safe evidence from Remllo Identity when that tenant is linked.

 Operational connection

-The decision engine is where fraud detection, transaction monitoring, and operational handling meet.
-A good setup connects decisions directly to alert review, case management, and reporting.
+The decision engine is where fraud detection, transaction monitoring, identity context, and operational handling meet.
+A good setup connects decisions directly to alert review, case management, customer context, and reporting.

 Next UpAlerts & Cases